-To help address the needs of our clients and friends affected by the outbreak of Coronavirus Disease 2019 (COVID-19), Baker Botts has put together a Resource Kit, drawing from the experience of our global, cross-practice and multi-disciplinary group of attorneys and practitioners.
-In the recent past, our team has helped clients in dealing with large scale industrial accidents and environmental disasters, in litigating high-stakes cross-border disputes, and in addressing the rapidly evolving cybersecurity and data privacy landscape.
-We also draw on extensive government experience as leaders and members of teams charged with responding to environmental crises, privacy issues, and international acts of terrorism.
+To help address the needs of our clients and friends affected by the outbreak of COVID-19, Baker Botts has put together a Resource Center, drawing from the experience of our global, cross-practice and multi-disciplinary group of attorneys and practitioners.

-Companies – regardless of geography – are faced with the daunting task of making critical decisions with imperfect information.
-We have distilled advice from our Crisis Response Team that may be useful as companies engage in response planning.
-Click here for a detailed resource guide on COVID-19 considerations.
+Companies – regardless of location – are faced with the daunting task of making critical decisions rapidly with imperfect information.
+We have distilled advice from our Crisis Response Team that may be useful as companies engage in response planning, including a detailed resource guide on COVID-19 considerations.

 COVID-19 raises a host of potential cybersecurity and data privacy concerns.
 These include: